AndreasHeger/CGATReport/doc/Roadmap.rst

    is too small.

 legend
    fix dimensioning of outer legend.
-Maybe add a separate legend plot.